 - When you reach the edge of the cupcake bring the swirl back in to the center and pull up to finish.

 - Top each cupcake with a thin mint cookie or cupcake topper.

 - Cupcakes keep best in the fridge.

-How to make Powdered Coconut Sugar: Place coconut sugar in a coffee grinder, NutriBullet, or high-speed blender.
+- To make Powdered Coconut Sugar: Place coconut sugar in a coffee grinder, NutriBullet, or high-speed blender.
 Blend until it turns into a fine powder.
-That’s it!
+That's it!

 Nutrition Information:Yield: 12 cupcakes Serving Size: 1 cupcake